 Amalaki also known as amla or Indian Gooseberry, belongs to a group of herbs described in Ayurvedic texts as rasayana.
-According to Ayurveda, rasayana herbs promote longevity, induce nourishment, and prevent the effects of aging.
+According to Ayurveda, rasayana herbs promote youthfulness and longevity, and induce nourishment.
 Modern science has been equally fascinated by Amalaki.
 One study even referred to it as “the Ayurvedic wonder,” as it supports everything from digestion to elimination, immunity, and inner and outer skin health.
 (1) Amalaki has repeatedly shown to support heart and arterial health, healthy blood sugar levels, cholesterol levels already within the normal range, and overall vitality.
 (2-7)

 Suggested Use: Take 1 capsule 3 times per day after meals or as directed by your health care professional.